libavg/libavg/sphinxdoc/events.rst

             (fingers), the tuple contains one element: the corresponding :py:const:`TRACK` event (hand).
 For :py:const:`TRACK` events,
             the tuple contains all :py:const:`TOUCH` events that belong to the same hand.

+    .. autoclass:: KeyEvent

+        Generated when a key is pressed or released.

+        .. py:attribute:: keycode

+            The keycode of the key according to US keyboard layout.
+Read-only.

+        .. py:attribute:: keystring

+            A character or word describing the key pressed.
+Read-only.

+        .. py:attribute:: modifiers

+            Any modifier keys (:kbd:`shift`, :kbd:`ctrl`, etc.) pressed.
+This is a number of KeyModifier values or'ed together.
+Read-only.

+        .. py:attribute:: scancode

+            The untranslated (hardware-dependent) scancode of the key pressed.
+            Read-only.

+        .. py:attribute:: unicode

+            Unicode index of the character.
+Takes into account the current keyboard layout and any modifiers pressed.
+This attribute is only filled in the :py:const:`KEYDOWN` event.
+Read-only.

+    .. autoclass:: InputDevice(name, [eventReceiverNode])

+        Base class for user defined input devices which feed events to the system.
+        Once registered to the system by :py:meth:`Player.addInputDevice`, the emitted events can be processed like any other events.

+        :param String name:

+            The name of the input device

+        :param DivNode eventReceiverNode:

+            The node the events of this input device will be delivered to.
+This is useful if the events should occur on positions outside of the screen.
+The standard behaviour would be to discard every event with coordinates exceeding the screen dimensions.

+        .. py:method::  start()

+            Initializes the input device if needed.
+By default this is a empty method.

+        .. py:method:: pollEvents() -> list

+            Abstract method which returns a list of pending events.
+After registering the input device to the system, this method gets called on every frame.

+        .. py:attribute:: name

+            The name of the device.
+Read-only.

+        .. py:attribute:: eventreceivernode:

+            The node the events of this input device will be delivered to.
+Read-only

     .. autoclass:: Tracker